 Please note that these hunts may require long hikes in hilly terrain, so be prepared physically.

-Quail Seasons: Gamble’s and Scaled, October 2, 2009 - February 7, 2010; Mearn’s, November 27, 2009-February 7, 2010.
+Quail Seasons: Gambel’s and Scaled, 3rd Friday of October through 2nd Friday of February; Mearn’s Season is the 1st Friday of December through the 2nd Friday of February.
 Hunts usually fill fast, so if you are really interested in a certain date, please book early.

-Quail Hunt Package
+Quail Hunt Duration Rate

-2 or more hunters sharing a guide*
+*2 or more hunters sharing a guide Sunrise till mid-afternoon $400.00/person/day**

-**Mearns' Quail Hunt: Add $50/person/day (there is no additional charge for Juniors)
+**Mearns' Quail Hunt: Add $50/person/day

 Afternoon dove shoot: Add $75/person/day